baizhiyuan/GM-PHD-PMAU-SLAM/README.md

 References:

-[1] H. Shentu, Z. Bai et al., "A GM-PHD-SLAM Algorithm Based on Pose and Map Alternating Update," under review.
+[1] H. Shentu, Z. Bai et al., "A GM-PHD-SLAM Algorithm Based on Pose and Map Alternating Update," submitted.

 [2] L. Gao, G. Battistelli and L. Chisci, "PHD-SLAM 2.0: Efficient SLAM in the Presence of Missdetections and Clutter," in IEEE Transactions on Robotics, doi: 10.1109/TRO.2021.3052078.